Genusbiz/docs/developers/defining-an-app-model/getting-started/search-and-organize.md

 ## Metadata

 In addition to the actual content of a model object, there is information about the object itself.
 Genus Studio keeps track of details about each model object, for example when it was created and when it was last modified.
-You can also store extra details for an object, such as category, tags, comments, owner and delegate.
+You can also store extra details for an object, such as group membership, tags, comments, owner and delegate.

 Metadata that can be assigned to a model object: